rikosintie/Discovery/README.md

 This script started out to pull configs from Cisco 3750x switches.
 I was on a long term contract at a customer with about 500 Cisco 3750x switches and was moving to Aruba 6300CX.

-The script was a life saver pulling all the Change request data automatically.
-I then used a great library called cisco_config_parse to read the Cisco running-configuration and convert it to Aruba CX format.
+The script was a life saver pulling all the Change Request data automatically.
+I then used a great library called `cisco_config_parse` to read the Cisco running-configuration and convert it to Aruba CX format.

 When that contract ended I needed to do a refresh at at customer that had HPE Procurve switches.
 I thought "how hard could it be to add Procurve?"
 Well, it turned out to be an adventure.
 And then I wanted to pull some Cisco SG small business switch configs, then some Cisco XE.
 Wow, every vendor has a different way of naming commands.
 Here is a table that I started so that I could expand the script to cover almost any customer.
 You can see the problem of added a new vendor to the mix.
 And any new vendor has to be supported by Netmiko and Google TextFSM.
 It's really a nightmare.